zearkiatos/tests-e2e-poc/README.md

 User: teste2e@test.com
 Password: Teste2e12345*
 However if the user has already been created it can be changed in the Cypress project fixtures file in the path [/cypress/cypress/fixtures/login-data.json](https://github.com/zearkiatos/tests-e2e-poc/blob/develop/cypress/cypress/fixtures/login-data.json)
+4. Cypress and Kraken installed in the machine

 ## With Cypress
 1. Clone this repository